0xtf/tytlog.in/README.md

 # Security

 One of the main reasons behind this simple app was to make security and privacy a priority.
 We made all aspects of tytlog.in open-source so the entire community can check what's happening.
+You can also check the [Reddit announcement thread](https://www.reddit.com/r/TeslaLounge/comments/ooy4tw/tytlogin_simple_and_secure_youtube_login_for_your/) to see what users are saying about the platform (including peer reviews).

 # Who did it?